 seriously and without nonsense ...

 Adaptogens are natural and synthetic substances that improve the ability to overcome the burden and have no side effects.
-Practically speaking, they are mainly medicinal plants and fungi that meet the definition of adaptogen .
-Historically, the concept of adaptogen was developed in the 1950s to describe the effect of ginseng medicinal plants.
-Ginseng was chosen because of its multifaceted action without side effects, which is called the panacea.
-However, naming ginseng by a panache is not technically correct.
-It is right to call it an adaptogen.
-Even the other plants, which are incorrectly called ginseng (eleuterokok = Siberian ginseng , vitania = Indian ginseng , Peruvian cress = Peruvian ginseng , desert denim = desert ginseng etc.), should be called adaptogen.
+Practically speaking, medicinal plants and fungi comply with the definition of adaptogen .
+The concept of adaptogen was developed in the 1950s to describe the effect of ginseng medicinal plants.
+Ginseng is a versatile, non-negative herb that has gained a reputation for panacea.
+To call this or that plant a panacea is unscientific and incorrect.
+The correct name for ginseng-type plants is an adaptogen.
+Many other unrelated plants say the herbalists are incorrectly "ginseng" (eleuterokok = Siberian ginseng , vitans = Indian ginseng , Peruvian cress = Peruvian ginseng , Desert denim = Desert ginseng etc.).
+These plants should be called adaptogen.

 Adaptogens are characterized by facilitating the adaptation process .
 Adaptation, as we all know, is the adaptation of the organism to the burden.
 There are different types of load: cold load, heat load, physical load (eg sport), mental load, chemical load (liver, kidney, brain, etc.), oxidation load, radiation load, infectious burden etc. English expression for all kinds of stress is "stress".
 In Czech, however, the word stress is usually just a mental burden.
 It is worth mentioning that the adaptogens are historically related to the discovery of stress hormones and so-called generalized adaptation syndrome , which is a flashy name for the stress response.